keeps/dbptk-developer/README.md

 #### Example to convert from Oracle to SIARD2:

-Assuming that all the files have been obtained, on Windows the command to start Database Preservation Toolkit could be something like:
+Using the method described above, the Windows command to extract a database from an Oracle database to SIARD 2 is as the following:

 ```text
 java -cp "C:\path\to\dbptk-app-x.y.z.jar;C:\path\to\jdbc_driver.jar" com.databasepreservation.Main \